chb/smart-docs/reference/data_model/index.md

 <td style='width: 70%'>
 <span style='font-size: small'>http://smartplatforms.org/terms#drugName</span>
 <br />
-<a href='#Coded_Value'>Coded Value</a> where code comes from <a href='#RxNorm_Semantic'>RxNorm_Semantic</a>
+<span style='font-size: small'><a href='#Coded_Value'>Coded Value</a> where code comes from <a href='#RxNorm_Semantic'>RxNorm_Semantic</a></span>
-RxNorm Concept ID for this medication.
+<br><br>RxNorm Concept ID for this medication.
 Note: the RxNorm CUI for a SMART medication should have one of the following four types:  SCD (Semantic Clinical Drug), SBD (Semantic Branded Drug), GPCK (Generic Pack), BPCK (Brand Name Pack).
 Restricting medications to these four RxNorm types can also be expressed as "TTY in ('SCD','SBD','GPCK','BPCK')" -- and this restriction ensures that SMART medications use concepts of the appropriate specificity:  concepts like "650 mg generic acetaminophen" or "20 mg brand-name Claritin".
 Please note that SMART medications do not include explicit structured data about pill strength, concentration, or precise ingredients.
 These data are available through RxNorm, including through the free [http://rxnav.nlm.nih.gov/RxNormRestAPI.html RxNav REST API].
 Code element with code drawn from http://purl.bioontology.org/ontology/RXNORM/{rxcui}
 </td>
 </tr>